Volunteering at the TOUR Championship

 “The original intent to volunteer was to watch golf,” he says with a laugh.
 “As we found out from the people who trained us, we were really there for the safety of the patrons, the individuals who came to watch, and the players.”

 Weyand’s 14-person team of volunteers consists of friends and former business associates of this retired manufacturer’s representative.
-Each morning of the tournament, his team gathers in the Volunteer Headquarters, an on-site home base, which is sponsored this year by Georgia Urology and Boston Scientific.
-It’s where they check-in, receive their radios, and equip themselves with water and sunscreen.
+Each morning of the tournament, his team gathers in the Volunteer Headquarters, an on-site home base, which is sponsored again this year by Georgia Urology and Boston Scientific.
+It’s where they check in, receive their radios, and equip themselves with water and sunscreen.

 The Hole #11 chairman then doles out the assignments by splitting the team in two.
 One group spends half of their time on the tee, while the other stands guard at the green.
 At the round’s halfway mark, once 15 teams of golfers have gone through, Weyand switches the group locations so the volunteers have the opportunity to experience both aspects of the hole.